top of page

 With 43% of the world market today, China is the biggest producer of cassia cinnamon.
 80% of Ceylon cinnamon comes from Sri Lanka, an island off the southeast coast of India.

 Herodotus (c.
 484 - 425 BCE) asserts cinnamon and cassia both grow in Arabia, together with incense, myrrh and labdanum.
-The trees are guarded by winged serpents.
+The trees are guarded by monsters such as winged serpents.

 Aristotle describes giant cinnamon birds who collect cinnamon sticks from an unknown land where the trees grow, and use them to build their nests on cliffsides.
-According to Aristotle, the Arabs cut oxen into pieces and scatter the pieces.
+According to Aristotle, the Arabs cut oxen into pieces and scatter the pieces on the ground.

 The cinnamon referred to by Herodotus and Aristotle is Cassia senna, found on the Arab peninsula.
-The fanciful giant cinnamon birds come from tales told by traders to hide their sources and increase the value of the products.
+The fanciful giant cinnamon birds come from tales told by traders to hide their sources and increase the price of the products.
+Many today credit wares with spiritual qualities to raise the value.

 A treasured spice in the ancient world, cinnamon is considered an appropriate gift for kings and queens.
 In Egypt's Ptolemaic Kingdom 305 - 30 BCE, cinnamon is one of the plants or oils used to embalm the deceased.
 Rosemary is also used for embalming.